Mental Health Facilities Albuquerque, NM

 Sequoyah Adolescent Treatment Center

-Sequoyah Adolescent Treatment Center is a mental health clinic in Albuquerque, New Mexico, located at 3405 West Pan American Freeway, 87107.
-Sequoyah Adolescent Treatment Center offers residential treatment.
-Sequoyah Adolescent Treatment Center provides trauma therapy, dialectical behavior therapy and psychotropic medication to children / adolescents.
-Sequoyah Adolescent Treatment Center also supports people with traumatic brain injury, people requiring dual diagnosis treatment and people with PTSD.
-Some other services provided by Sequoyah Adolescent Treatment Center include case management, family psychoeducation and education services.
+Sequoyah Adolescent Treatment Center is one of mental health facilities in Albuquerque, New Mexico, located at 3405 West Pan American Freeway, 87107 zip code.
+Sequoyah Adolescent Treatment Center provides residential treatment.
+Sequoyah Adolescent Treatment Center provides individual psychotherapy, behavior modification and psychotropic medication to children / adolescents.
+Sequoyah Adolescent Treatment Center also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Additional services provided at Sequoyah Adolescent Treatment Center include family psychoeducation, education services and case management.

 Learn More